7 December 2020

 Following this reflection, Jeffrey asked: ‘what brought us where we are?’
 He remarked that Erdogan came to power with a pro-Western attitude.
 He tried to support the US in the Iraq war, but could not succeed, and tried to solve the frozen conflicts, such as the Cyprus conflict.

 The European Union (EU) made Cyprus a member, which imported the conflict with Turkey into the EU.
 Erdogan was pushing for establishing diplomatic relations with Armenia.
 He resolved Turkey’s problems with Syria and developed a good relationship with Assad; he was brokering between Israel and Syria.
 Turkey was trying to build peace abroad and trade links with its neighbours.
 Erdogan attempted to integrate the Kurdish population in a better way.
-Obama chose Turkey for his first state visit and identified Turkey as a model for a future Middle East.
+Obama chose Turkey for his first state visit and identified Turkey as a model for the future Middle East.

 In Syria, the US supported the PKK’s offshoot, which was renamed as the SDF.
 At the time there was a ceasefire with the PKK, and that collapsed in 2015.
 Turkey understood what America was trying to do and begun to suspect US intentions.